Daniel Radcliffe shares heartfelt tribute to Harry Potter co-star Maggie Smith

 “My favourite scene with Maggie was when we were all learning to dance for the Yule Ball.
 She embodied that perfect balance of sass and loving care that McGonagall has.
 She kept Gryffindors on their toes.
 My deepest condolences to Maggie’s family at this time.”

-Many others have shared tributes and memories of Smith, including King Charles III, the Prime Minister Kier Starmer and her Sister Act co-star Whoopi Goldberg.
+Many others have shared tributes and memories of Smith, including King Charles III, the Prime Minister Keir Starmer and her Sister Act co-star Whoopi Goldberg.

 Join our commenting forum